Rahulk997/SQL-Practice/README.md

 ## Database Setup:

-- Creation of the data_sf database.
+- Creation of the data_sf database
 -Use of the salaries table for queries.

 ## Key Queries: